 Why Open Source?

-The best practices of Open Source Software development enable organizations to establish vibrant communities of developers, users, solution providers and policy makers who can evaluate a wide range of candidate software innovations; accelerate the certification of software code base improvements; lower product development costs; achieve faster times-to-market; and, drive wider adoption of open source EHR technology.
+The best practices of Open Source Software development enable organizations to establish vibrant communities of developers, users, solution providers and policy makers who can evaluate a wide range of candidate software innovations; accelerate the certification of software code base improvements; lower product development costs; achieve faster times-to-market; and, drive wider adoption of open source Electronic Health Record technology.
 Effective deployment of Open Source Software delivers freedom from vendor lock-in, lowers Total Cost of Ownership (TCO), produces better documented and higher quality software code, and enhances health information technology interoperability by employing open standards, open Application Programming Interfaces (APIs) and open data.
 We believe Open Source is the persistent wind of innovation that will shift the software development business model from one of selling proprietary software packages to one of providing software based on the vibrant innovation that personifies the Open Source methodologies.